sbt/sbt-js-engine/README.md

 actual source code of npm via a WebJar and invokes an "npm update".
 Any external npm activity can therefore be performed interchangeably with sbt-js-engine in place.

 > Note that the npm functionality requires JDK 7 when running Trireme given the additional file system support required.
+If JDK 6 is required then use Node as the engine.

 &copy; Typesafe Inc., 2014